SofianeLmy/my-secret-places/server/README.md

 Home - / - Display map and pictures that are clickable, log in button, search function for names, places etc.

 Log In - /log-in - Allows existing user to log-in.
-If not registered yet, user can click and got to register page.
+If not registered yet, user can click and got to register page.✅

-Register - /register - Allow visitor to create account with name, email, password and profile picture.
+Register - /register - Allow visitor to create account with name, email, password and profile picture.✅

+Profile Search - /profile/search - Lists the searched profiles with pictures.✅

 Profile - /profile/:id - Visualize users' profile and their places and pictures, probably making the pin on the map clickable to link to the pictures,